zukunft/zukunft.com/docs/llm/json_structure.md

 An optional `"name"` is the name that a user has given to the phrase group of the value.
 It is exported only if a user has set one and never repeats the name generated from the `words`.

+### Different numbers for the same value in different files are a feature, not a problem

+Two files may state a different number for the same phrase group, e.g. one estimate of the world htp in `problem_global_warming.json` and another in a later file, **if the files belong to different users**: the target of zukunft.com is to show transparently which options and results are possible, so each user's number is kept as that user's value and the reader sees where the estimates differ and why.
+Do not "correct" a number in one file to match another file, and do not remove a file's number because another file has one; state the reasoning in the `description` instead.
+Only within one user is a phrase group one value, so two files of the **same** user that state the same group are the duplication that the *home file* rule
+avoids: the later import overwrites the earlier number silently.

 ### Qualify a value as specifically as the data allows — build from single words

 A value's `words` array is the phrase group the number belongs to. **Always